 - Bare concrete - Leaving the body of the outdoor fireplace bare can offer an industrial look to your outdoor area.
 Every Trendz Outdoors fireplace can be delivered as a concrete shell, meaning that you can add your finishing touches to complete your outdoor area look.
 Trendz strongly recommends cladding the fireplace as this will help cover any imperfections in the concrete structure such as small chips from transport.

 - Cooking - Toasting marshmallows over an open fire is a childhood activity most people have ingrained in their memory.
 Cooking outside doesn’t need to be limited to BBQs, pizza ovens or fire pits.
-There is so much more to cooking on an outdoor fireplace then one may be aware of.
-From delicious meals such as roasts, meat, vegetables, fish and bread each Trendz Outdoor fireplace comes with a steel grill that can easily be removed when not needed, this handy addition increases the functionality of your fireplace.
+There is so much more to cooking on an outdoor fireplace than one may be aware of.
+From delicious meals such as roasts, meat, vegetables, fish and bread each Trendz Outdoor fireplace can be upgraded to include a stainless steel swinging grill that can easily be removed when not needed, this handy addition increases the versatility and functionality of your fireplace.

 Like most structural additions to a property, consents are also needed for outdoor fireplaces.
 In August 2020, additional building consent exemptions were added to New Zealand’s Building Act.
 These exemptions meant that consents for an outdoor fireplace or oven built over a height of 2.5 metres, and with a cooking surface over 1 square metre is needed.